|

 Memory management modes: CytoSpec offers two distinct memory management modes.
 This functionality was introduced to allow

-highly memory consuming operations also with limited RAM resources.
+highly memory consuming operations even with limited RAM resources.
 With version 2.00.01 and the availability of the

 and has been removed.

-- 'Speed' the fastest mode, but highly memory consuming.
+- 'Speed' The fastest mode, but very memory intensive.
 Recommended for HCA

-with hyperspectral data sets containing up to 128 x 128 pixel spectra (32-bit version, 4 GB of RAM required).
-In this mode all
+with hyperspectral data sets containing up to 128 x 128 pixel spectra (32-bit version, 4 GB RAM required).
+In this mode, all

-spectral data are hold in memory with 8 byte precision as float64 values.
-The option is recommended also for
+spectral data is held in memory as float64 values with 8-byte precision.
+This option is also recommended for

 HCA of larger hyperspectral data sets when using the

-- 'Intermediate' - relatively fast, but less memory consuming.
+- 'Intermediate' - uses less memory consuming and relatively fast.
 Try this option when data sets are large and/or the amount

 of installed RAM is reduced.
-Spectral data are stored with 4 byte precision as float32 values on disk.
-Only the required data
+Spectral data is stored on disk with 4 byte precision as float32 values.
+Only the required block of

-HCA , the distance matrix will be hold in RAM.
+HCA , the distance matrix is held in RAM.

 |

-With CytoSpec version 2.00.01 (build version 338) the window 'display options' has been removed.
-The functionality is now
+With CytoSpec version 2.00.01 (build version 338) the 'display options' window has been removed.
+The functionality is now integrated

-How to select spectra for display?
-Three methods are available to select spectra for display from a hyperspectral map:
+How do I select spectra for display?
+There are three methods are available to select spectra for display from a hyperspectral map:

-Method A: Create an univariate image from the hyperspectral map.
-Then click into one of the images ('show mode'
+Method A: Create an univariate image of the hyperspectral map.
+Then click into one of the images ('show mode' should

-should be activated).
-The [x,y] pixel coordinates of the spectrum to be displayed are obtained and the respective spectrum is
+be activated).
+The [x,y] pixel coordinates of the spectrum to be displayed are obtained and the corresponding spectrum is plotted.

-plotted.
-Furthermore, the [x,y] pixel coordinates of the active spectrum are displayed in the edit fields of the gui (cf. x/y
+Furthermore, the [x,y] pixel coordinates of the active spectrum are displayed in the edit fields of the GUI (see x/y coordinates

-coordinates of active spectrum.
-Depending on the type of the image (image produced from original, or processed data) the
+of the active spectrum.
+Depending on the type of the image generated (image produced from original, or processed data) the check box

-check box 'show work spectrum' is activated (or deactivated).
-CytoSpec displays an error message in cases when activated
+'show work spectrum' is activated (or deactivated).
+CytoSpec displays an error message in cases where activated images have been

 HCA , etc.).

-there is no image from preprocessed spectra), an error message will be displayed.
+no image of preprocessed spectra), an error message will be displayed.

-Method C: Selection of spectra for display can be furthermore done by pressing the buttons [+] (plus) or [-] (minus)
+Method C: The selection of spectra to be displayed can also be done by pressing the [+] (plus) or [-] (minus) buttons located

-located in the 'select spectrum' area of the CytoSpec gui.
-This will stepwise increase/decrease the y, or y-pixel
+in the 'select spectrum' area of the CytoSpec GUI.
+This will stepwise increase/decrease the y, or y-pixel coordinate of the

 |